Bill Cosby found guilty of sexual assault

-NORRISTOWN: US television icon Bill Cosby was convicted of sexual assault Thursday in the first celebrity courtroom battle of the #MeToo era—a combative retrial that capped his fall from grace and offered vindication to scores of women who accused him of abuses.
+NORRISTOWN, PENNSYLVANIA: US television icon Bill Cosby was convicted of sexual assault on Thursday in the first celebrity courtroom battle of the #MeToo era—a combative retrial that capped his fall from grace and offered vindication to scores of women who accused him of abuses.

 The frail, 80-year-old Cosby—once beloved as “America’s Dad”—risks spending the rest of his life behind bars when he is sentenced for drugging and molesting Andrea Constand at his Philadelphia mansion in January 2004.